Visiting Plas Newydd: what you need to know

 Bringing a dog?

-Dogs are welcome in all outdoor areas with the exception of the Italianate Terrace, We do ask that you keep your four-legged friend on a lead at all times, including woodland areas and also the car park.
+Dogs are welcome in all outdoor areas with the exception of the Terraced Garden.
+We do ask that you keep your four-legged friend on a lead at all times, including woodland areas and also in the car park.

 There are lots of hard standing paths through the garden but we are on a hilly site so there are some steep inclines.
 Please look out for the accessible route sign to avoid steps when making your way to the views of the Menai Strait and Snowdonia.
 We have seating throughout the garden for you to rest along the way.
 Please check with staff on arrival if you have any concerns.